 - Compatible with major audio workstations

 - 24-bit resolution with 44.1 – 96 kHz sampling rates.

 - Comes with Studio One DAW software.

 4. Universal Audio Apollo Twin MKII – Works Well Over Thunderbolt

-One downside with audio interfaces out there is, not all can connect over the unique Thunderbolt connection.
+One downside with audio interfaces out there is, that not all can connect over the unique Thunderbolt connection.
 Still, the Apollo Twin MKII is different, offering a Thunderbolt 3 connector suitable for many Mac computers.

 The producers of this device, Universal Audio, are renowned for top-notch production tools like plugins and audio equipment.
 They applied the same energy they used on those tools in their Apollo Twin MKII.

 Most audio interfaces can’t power plugins processes without needing a CPU, but the Apollo Twin again offers this unique feature.
 This device carries out Real-Time UAD processing, enabling it to track vintage compressors, EQs, mic preamps, guitar amp plugins, and tape machines, all with unnoticeable latency.